Infinite temperature at zero energy: Feynman-Kitaev Clock Model

 where we used \(x \geq \ln(1+x)\), and used \(\ell \leq n/2\) so that \(\ln[n^2/(\ell^2+(n-\ell)^2)] \geq 2\ln(2) \ell/n\) (which follows from concavity of the logarithm).
 When the conditions of the theorem hold, the combination of the latter three terms in \eqnref{eqn:SABound} is nonnegative, and we simply have \(S_A(\ket{\Psi_{k,\phi}}) \geq \ell \ln(2)\). \end{proof}

-Theorem~\ref{thm:volumelaw_1hand} applies to all eigenstates $\ket{\Psi_{k,\phi}}$, and thus in particular to the ground state $\ket{\Psi_{0,\phi}}$, provided the associated \qestate{} $\ket{\phi}$ meets the theorem's assumptions.
+Theorem~\ref{thm:volumelaw_1hand} applies to all eigenstates $\ket{\Psi_{k,\phi}}$, and thus in particular to the ground state $\ket{\Psi_{0,\phi}}$, provided the associated Floquet state $\ket{\phi}$ meets the theorem's assumptions.
 If such an eigenstate exists anywhere in the spectrum of $U_{n:0}$, then it can always be embedded in the ground state of $H$ by introducing a phase twist $\chi = -\phi$ in the clock, e.g., by changing $u_{n-1} = c \unit$ to $u_{n-1} = c e^{i\chi} \unit$.
-Thus Theorem~\ref{thm:volumelaw_1hand} shows that the ground state of the periodic \FKclock{} model can be volume-law entangled.
+Thus Theorem~\ref{thm:volumelaw_1hand} shows that the ground state of the periodic FK clock model can be volume-law entangled.
+Even further, the entanglement-entropy-density of the ground state is nearly the maximum possible in the single clock hand sector: the dimension of the single hand sector is \(n 2^n\), corresponding to a maximal entropy density of \(\ln 2 + \tfrac{\ln n}{n}\), and the entanglement-entropy-density of $\ket{\Psi_{0,\phi}}$ is \(\ln 2\).

 We note that Eq.~\eqref{eq:purity_factors} has a physically intuitive structure: the purity factors into two contributions, $2^{-\ell}$ (up to a small error term) from the spin chain, and $(\ell/n)^2 + (1-\ell/n)^2$ from the clock.
 The latter comes from the probability, $\ell/n$, of finding the clock hand in region $A_c$ in an eigenfunction $\varphi_{k,\phi}(t)$.
 This factorization in fact holds more generally.
 In Appendix~\ref{app:clock} we prove a generalization of Theorem~\ref{thm:volumelaw_1hand} to the many-handed case: